 Project overview

-The preferred route for the Altona to Winkler gas transmission line (solid green line).
+The final preferred route for the Altona to Winkler gas transmission line (solid green line).

-Enlarge image: Preferred route map from Altona to Winkler.
+Enlarge image: The final preferred route map from Altona to Winkler.

 The Altona to Winkler Gas Transmission Project is a proposed 30-kilometre, 8-inch steel natural gas transmission line to improve the capacity of the regional gas transmission system in southern Manitoba.
 The line will extend from a site north of Altona to a connection point on the east side of Winkler, where it will connect to existing infrastructure owned and operated by TransCanada (TC) Energy Corporation.